rails/rails/guides/source/active_model_basics.md

 ### Serialization

 [`ActiveModel::Serialization`](https://api.rubyonrails.org/classes/ActiveModel/Serialization.html) provides basic serialization to a serializable hash for your objects.
-You need to declare an attributes Hash which should contain the attributes you want to serialize.
+You need to declare an attributes hash which should contain the attributes you want to serialize.
 Attributes must be strings, not symbols.

 ```ruby